dfwcnj/edgarquery/README.md

 [--companyfactsarchivezip] [--submissionszip]<br/>
 [--financialstatementandnotesdataset]<br/>
 <br/>
-query SEC EDGAR site NOTE thæt EQEMAIL env variable is required and must<br/>
+query SEC EDGAR site for a ticker or cik NOTE thæt EQEMAIL env variable is<br/>
-contain a valid User-Agent such as your email address<br/>
+required and must contain a valid User-Agent such as your email address<br/>
 <br/>
 options:<br/>
 -h, --help            show this help message and exit<br/>